rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 *"But you remembered the name of the sixth"* - continued Sam.

 ***Charon didn't like his animal form.
-He didn't like to be a sheep, instead he chose to lead them.*** - replied the wolf and before Sam had an opportunity to dig more answers, the wolf disappeared.
+He didn't like to be a sheep, instead he chose to lead them.*** - replied the wolf but, before Sam had an opportunity to dig more answers, the wolf disappeared; so did the other spirits.

 *"Come Sam, let's take a look at the next challenge.
 I wonder if we will be able to fly there"* - stated Hannah as she walked followed by Amir.